cvs-health/testaro/README.md

 ##### Commands in general

-The `commands` property’s value is an array of commands, each being an object.
+The `commands` property’s value is an array of commands, each formatted as an object.

 Each command has a `type` property and optionally has a `name` property.
 It must or may have other properties, depending on the value of `type`.